figma/dev-mode-mcp-server-guide/README.md

 For more information, see [Anthropic's official documentation](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/tutorials#set-up-model-context-protocol-mcp).

-#### Windsurf

-1. Open **Windsurf → Settings → Windsurf Settings** or use the shortcut `⌘ ,`.
-2. Navigate to **Cascade settings** and select **Open plugin store**.
-3. Search for **Figma** and install the plugin.
-4. Open **Cascade** and you should see the Figma MCP server and available tools.

-For more information, see [Windsurf's official documentation](https://docs.windsurf.com/windsurf/mcp).

-> [!NOTE]
-> For Windsurf, change the `url` property in the configuration file to `serverUrl` to avoid errors.

 #### Other editors

-Other code editors and tools that support Streamable HTTP can also connect to the Dev Mode MCP server.
+Other code editors and tools that support Streamable HTTP can also connect to the Figma MCP server.

 If you're using a different editor or tool, check its documentation to confirm it supports Streamable HTTP based communication.
-If it does, you can manually add the Dev Mode MCP server using this configuration:
+If it does, you can manually add the Figma MCP server using this configuration:

 <table>
 <tr><th>Using the Remote MCP Server</th><th>Using the Local MCP Server</th></tr>